-1. This Statement has been drawn up in accordance with DfE guidance (Behaviour and Discipline in Schools, updated February 2014).

-2. The purpose of the Statement is to provide guidance for the Headteacher in drawing up the school's Behaviour Policy so that it reflects the shared aspirations and beliefs of Governors, staff and parents for the pupils in the school as well as taking full account of law and guidance on behaviour matters.
+- 1. This Statement has been drawn up in accordance with DfE guidance Behaviour in schools Advice for headteachers and school staff (September 2022). - 2.
+The purpose of the Statement is to provide guidance for the Headteacher in drawing up the school's Behaviour Policy so that it reflects the shared aspirations and beliefs of Governors, staff and parents for the pupils in the school as well as taking full account of law and guidance on behaviour matters.
 It is intended to help all school staff to be aware of and understand the extent of their powers in respect of discipline and sanctions and how to use them.
-Staff should be confident that they have the Governors' support when following this guidance.

-3. This is a statement of principles, not practice: it is the responsibility of the Headteacher to draw up the school's behaviour policy, though they must take account of these principles when formulating this.
-The Headteacher is also asked to take account of the guidance in DfE publication Behaviour and Discipline in Schools: a guide for Headteachers and school staff (updated February 2014)

-4. The Behaviour Policy is publicised to staff and families every year and is also available on the school website.
+Staff should be confident that they have the Governors' support when following this guidance. - 3.
+This is a statement of principles, not practice: it is the responsibility of the Headteacher to draw up the school's behaviour policy, though they must take account of these principles when formulating this.
+The Headteacher is also asked to take account of the guidance in DfE publication Behaviour in schools Advice for headteachers and school staff (September 2022). - 4.
+The Behaviour Policy is published to staff and families every year and is also available on the school website.